ghc-proposals/ghc-proposals/proposals/0000-no-toplevel-field-selectors.rst

 that field will be provided, because it's not possible anymore to go from field name directly to selector.

+A new `TH` function is added which takes two `Name` and returns an `Exp` which is equivalent to `a -> b`, where `a` is the record type specified by the second argument, and `b` the contents of the field specified by the first argument.

 Example
 ^^^^^^^